metalbear-co/mirrord.dev/content/docs/using-mirrord/queue-splitting.md

 Please follow AWS's documentation on how to do that: https://docs.aws.amazon.com/eks/latest/userguide/associate-service-account-role.html

 The ARN of the IAM role has to be passed when installing the operator.
-When installing with helm, the ARN is passed via the `sa.roleArn` value
+When installing with Helm, the ARN is passed via the `sa.roleArn` value
 (in `values.yaml` or via `--set`, e.g. `--set sa.roleArn=arn:aws:iam::0000000000:role/mirrord-operator-role`).
 When installing via the `mirrord operator setup` command, use the `--aws-role-arn` flag.